 A subsidiary is considered a "portfolio investment" if it is held with the aim of generating a return that can reasonably be expected from ordinary asset management.
-The participation exemption should, in principle, apply if the activities of the subsidiary are in line with the activities of the group.
-Moreover, a subsidiary qualifies for the participation exemption if either:
+This is a factual test.
+The participation exemption should generally apply if either the: